ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Clients cannot initiate WebTransport sessions in 0-RTT packets, as the CONNECT method is not considered safe (see {{Section 10.9 of HTTP3}}).
-Endpoints MUST ignore WebTransport-related SETTINGS parameters retained from a previous connection and use the values received on the current connection.
+Endpoints MUST discard WebTransport-related SETTINGS parameters retained from a previous connection and use the values received on the current connection.

 The "webtransport-h3" HTTP Upgrade Token uses the Capsule Protocol as defined in